Supply Chain Analytics

 Logistics & Supply Chain

-Logistics operations in the GCC, India, and Southeast Asia share a common data challenge: high transactional volume, multi-party execution (3PL, 4PL, last-mile carriers), and a fragmented visibility picture.
+Logistics operations in India, the GCC, and Southeast Asia share a common data challenge: high transactional volume, multi-party execution (3PL, 4PL, last-mile carriers), and a fragmented visibility picture.

 Explore →